 If a coop board is divided over your application, perhaps because your personal financials are on the cusp of being acceptable, it may take much longer to receive a decision on coop board approval.
 It could take weeks for the board to decide and come back to you, and they may come back to you with a requirement to put money into escrow or to purchase with a higher down payment vs an outright decision.
 So be prepared for a longer wait time if you feel like you barely qualify per the co op’s financial requirements!

 The managing agent of the building will be the first to hear from the board regarding their decision.
 Once they have the board’s decision, the managing agent will send around a formal notice to the attorneys and seller’s broker.
 This notice is typically sent via email today, though the letter itself will usually be attached as a PDF file.

 Who Gets Notified First?

 Therefore, it will usually be the seller’s broker or the real estate attorney who will get in touch with the buyer regarding the board’s decision.
 Who the managing agent sends the formal notice to can vary depending on whose contact information they have on file.
-However, it’s more common for the real estate listing agent and the seller’s attorney to know the seller’s building management better.

 This letter will serve to confirm that the Board of Directors of the Cooperative has consented to the above referenced sale.
 Please read the information provided below carefully as following the instructions noted will expedite the scheduling of the closing.
 If we have email addresses or facsimile numbers for the Purchasers, Sellers and Brokers, we have copied them on this letter.
 If not, we ask that you immediately notify them of this letter and provide them copies.